Updated on January 4, 2023

 The trickiest part about using the engraving tool is getting the design lined up on the mat to match up with the blank you are engraving on.

-I first tried to line up all three at once and engrave them at the same time, but I found doing them one at a time was easier to make sure all of the designs turned out correctly.
+I first tried to line up all three at once and engrave them simultaneously, but I found doing them one at a time easier to ensure all of the designs turned out correctly.

 Line Up the Design to Cut on the Mat

-Start by choosing Select All for the outline of your blank and your text or image.
-Line it up so that it is centered over the lines that cross for 1″ down and 1″ across on the mat.
+Start by choosing Select All for your blank outline and your text or image.
+Line it up to be centered over the cross lines for 1″ down and 1″ across on the mat.

-Note: The lines on the mat you see on your design canvas line up with the actual cutting mat.
+Note: The lines on the mat you see on your design canvas align with the actual cutting mat.

-Once I had it lined up and centered, I used the eye tool next to the heart layer to hide it on the canvas.
-Now you can see where the writing is in relation to the lines on the mat.
-The letters are centered and are basically right on top of the 1″ line.
+Now, you can see where the writing is in relation to the lines on the mat.
+The letters are centered and right on the 1″ line.

 Note: With a fresh StrongGrip mat, I didn’t need to tape my blank down, but as I used my mat, I needed the tape, so I would suggest using the tape each time.
-Make sure the tape doesn’t cover where the engraving tip will be used on your blank.
+Ensure the tape doesn’t cover where the engraving tip will be used on your blank.

 Engrave The Blanks